Interested in the wonderful world of nutrition and dietetics?

 Nutritional Sciences Major Requirements

-To fulfill the requirements for the Nutritional Sciences Major, students must complete the following: (a) University General Education Requirements, (b) Foundation Courses, (c) Nutritional Sciences Required Courses, and (d) Upper Level (300- or above) Nutritional Sciences Elective Courses, and (e) Elective Courses.
+To fulfill the requirements for the Nutritional Sciences Major, students must complete the following: (a) University General Education Requirements, (b) Foundation Courses, (c) Nutritional Sciences Required Courses, (d) Upper Level (300- or above) Nutritional Sciences Elective Courses, and (e) Elective Courses.

 Foundation Courses 1